tariq7299/ODIN-Landing-Page/public/to-do.md

 # CSS
 - maka the nav bar responsive
+- fix background color for the hero section
+- Add font
+-

 # HTML
 -   alt in imgs